Categories

 Is your brand safe from international crisis?
 Evaluate your brand (Free brand audit)

-Within 24 hours after the initial release, under pressure, D&G deleted the videos on the Chinese microblog Weibo but kept them on Instagram.
-Furor grew bigger and spread further in a second wave as screenshots circulated over an Instagram conversation in which label co-founder Stefano Gabbana made derogatory comments about China.
+Within 24 hours of the initial release, under pressure, D&G deleted the videos from the Chinese microblog Weibo but retained them on Instagram.
+The backlash intensified.
+A second wave of outrage spread as screenshots circulated over an Instagram conversation in which label co-founder Stefano Gabbana made derogatory comments about China.

 d-g-china-text